 Airplane Boneyards and Storage Facilities

-Where do airliners go to retire and die?
+Where do airliners go to retire and get scrapped after their active service life?
 An airplane boneyard ... shown here is the Pinal Airpark in Arizona between Phoenix and Tucson

 Airliners in storage at the Pinal Airpark in Arizona near Tuscon (Staff Photo)